 DT-F recommends that the CWG replace this approval function for major architectural and operational changes prior to the transition after consulting all the relevant and affected parties.

-DT-F recommends that for internal or communications-related processes IANA no longer be subject to external approval, but make such decisions, when appropriate, in consultation with the community, or the approval function references in sub-section a.
+DT-F recommends that for internal or communications-related processes IANA no longer be subject to external approval, but make such decisions, when appropriate, in consultation with the community, or the approval function referenced in sub-section a.

 DT-F recommends that post transition IANA budgets must support IANA’s capability to investigate, develop and deploy the type of Root Zone enhancements required to keep the Root Zone and its management evolving.